 - Student loan debt cancellation may lift up to 5.2 million American households out of poverty.

-- Current plans would reduce the debt burden for the 35 million Americans with a federally-held student loan debt balance.
+- Current debt cancellation plans would reduce the debt burden for 35 million Americans with federally-held student loan balances.

 Related reports include Student Loan Forgiveness Statistics | Student Loan Debt Statistics | Average Cost of College | Average Student Loan Debt | Student Loan Refinancing | Economic Effects of Student Loan Debt

-What Will Happen if Student Loan Debt is Canceled?
+What May Happen if Student Loan Debt is Canceled

-Income-to-debt ratio is the metric by which most legislators propose to measure the breadth of student debt relief, meaning lower-income borrowers are most likely to benefit from cancelled debt.
+Income-to-debt ratio is the metric by which most legislators propose to measure the breadth of student debt relief.
+These legislators aim for lower-income borrowers to benefit the most from cancelled debt.
 Political proponents favor cancelling between $10,000 to $50,000 in student debt per borrower.

 - Cancellation of up to $10,000 for every borrower – including commercially-held Perkins and FFEL loans – may eliminate up to $377.3 billion or 24.1% of the total federal student loan debt.